 There are several features of senior debt that set it apart from the other components of the Capital Stack:

-- Repayment Priority: “Senior” means that the debt holder has a first position claim on the cash flow and profits produced by the collateral property.
-Practically, this means that they are first in line for whatever money is left over after a property’s operating expenses have been paid.
+“Senior” means that the debt holder has a first position claim on the cash flow and profits produced by the collateral property.
+Practically, this means that the debt holder is first in line for whatever money is left over after a property’s operating expenses have been paid.

-- Covenants: Often, senior debt comes with “covenants” which are affirmative promises made by the borrower to the lender.
+Often, senior debt comes with “covenants,” which are affirmative promises made by the borrower to the lender.
 If one of the covenants is broken, it constitutes a technical default on the loan.

 Senior debt is offered by a variety of banks and lenders and its wide availability and generally favorable repayment terms is one of the major benefits of a commercial real estate investment opportunity.
 But, this isn’t the only type of debt that can be found in a commercial property purchase transaction.

 Senior Debt vs. Subordinated Debt

 The key difference between senior debt and subordinated debt is the order of repayment.
 Any debt that is “subordinate” to senior debt means that their claim comes behind the senior debt holder’s.

 In commercial real estate, a classic example of subordinated debt is a type of debt known as “mezzanine debt.”
 This is another type of loan that is meant to fill the gap between the senior debt and equity.

 Depending on the specific capital structure of the transaction, mezzanine debt could be secured by one of the following: